InsightDataScience/docker-workshop/chapter1/README.md

     docker rm hello-world

-Let us now use  `docker-run` again but add one option and one paramter:
+Let us now use  `docker-run` again but add one option and one parameter:

     docker run -d --name hello-world hello-world /bin/sh